DavidScales/testing-goat/README.md

 * TODO: checkout SASS & LESS, customize CSS with them
 * TODO: buy book, ping author once site is complete?
   > Why not ping me a note once your site is live on the web, and send me the URL?
 It always gives me a warm and fuzzy feeling…​ obeythetestinggoat@gmail.com.

+TODO: read more about the distinctions - perhaps https://www.fullstackpython.com/deployment.html

+* looks like Nginx has an ["Nginx Plus" version optimized for AWS](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus-amazon-web-services/)

 ## Command cheat sheet